Plants That Keep Mosquitoes Away

 No matter what the season is, mosquitoes are found in every corner of our house.
 If you don’t want to douse yourself or your garden in chemical bug sprays you can grow some of the mosquito repellent plants to help keep mosquitoes away naturally.
-Here are a few plants that keep mosquitoes away and are also easy to grow for novice gardeners.
+Here are a few plants to grow that repel mosquitoes and are also easy to grow for novice gardeners.

 - Lavender – Though Lavender is an outdoor plant, you can still keep it inside where there is a lot of sunlight and proper airflow.
 It is a good mosquito repellent plant because of their lovely fragrance, which comes from its essential oils that are found on the leaves of the plant.
 The lavender oil hinders a mosquito’s ability to smell.

-- Rosemary – Rosemary has a woody smell that makes the mosquitoes run away.
+- Rosemary – This lovely plant is one of the most common herbs for cooking, but it is also an effective mosquito repellent.
+Rosemary has a woody smell that makes the mosquitoes run away.
 Water the plant properly and keep it in sunlight frequently.
 Don’t overwater the plant as it may clog its roots.

 - Basil – Basil is a popular anti-mosquito indoor plant.
 The pungent smell the basil leaves give off are what keep pests at bay.
 Keep the Basil plant in moderate light and water it daily.